 Dental Chat has been looking to help people with gaining more dental knowledge and gaining more dental information about various dental procedures.
 Dental emergencies can be scary for anyone, especially when they do not know what to do in the case of an emergency.
 One of the most commonly asked questions in the dental community is the one about tooth fillings.
 Fortunately, here at DentalChat, we have a team of specialist that can answer these questions for you.
 In this dental chat article, we will cover some of the common dental questions related to composite fillings. to ensure you are keeping your teeth safe in the case of a dental emergency.

-Many people have experienced getting a tooth filling or may be needing to get some teeth fillings done.
-Generally, a tooth filling is needed if have a cavity or caries in the tooth.
+Many people have experienced getting a tooth filling or maybe needing to get some teeth fillings done.
+Generally, a tooth filling is needed if you have a cavity or caries in the tooth.
 To treat a cavity your dentist will remove the decayed portion of the tooth and then "fill" the area on the tooth where the decayed material once was.

-Now a days, most dentists use a form or type of composite filling to fill a tooth.
+Nowadays, most dentists use a form or type of composite filling to fill a tooth.
 Composite Fillings are also used to repair cracked or broken teeth and teeth that have been worn down from misuse, such as from nail-biting or tooth grinding.
-Composite fillings are usually made from a microfiller particle or resin based materials.
-Many times these composite fillings are soft, and harden over time - specially, if blue uv light is placed on the composite filling.
+Composite fillings are usually made from a microfilter particle or resin-based materials.
+Many times these composite fillings are soft and harden over time - especially if blue UV light is placed on the composite filling.
 Composite fillings do have a tendency to wear over time.
 Hence, after 5 or 6 years - it is possible that some composite fillings may need to be replaced.
 Sometimes, composite fillings do fall out.
 Again, will need to go back to the dentist to have the cavity re-filled with new composite fillings.

 The simple answer to this is yes.
 Some areas of the tooth, have more chance for the composite filling to fall out.
-For instance, facial composites (buccal composite fillings) that is covering enamel erosion, have greater likelihood of falling out.
-The patient simply has to go to the local dental office, and have new composite filling put in (placed into the tooth cavity).
+For instance, facial composites (buccal composite fillings) that is covering enamel erosion, have a greater likelihood of falling out.
+The patient simply has to go to the local dental office and have a new composite filling put in (placed into the tooth cavity).

 Online Emergency Dental Chat with us and more.
 We discussing various Dental Emergencies from wisdom tooth pain to having an abscess in the mouth.
 Emergency Dentist Chat about tooth pain and other dental topics with us.
 Many people experience having Sensitive Teeth or a Sensitive Tooth from say eating some ice cream.
 Here is a link to tooth pain from teeth sensitivity - https://dentalchat.com/teeth-sensitivity-chat-tooth-sensitivty-blog

-In the case of an emergency, should visit a local dentist/doctor as soon as can.
+In the case of an emergency, you should visit a local dentist/doctor as soon as can.
 Can contact us a DentalChat if have Dental Questions.
 We are here for you with our team of dental specialists to answer dental questions and provide you some dental information, that hopefully will help.